mtorressandoval/FFidelity/README.md

-# FastFidelity using few PauliMatrices (workinprogress)
+# FastFidelity using few PauliMatrices (work-in-progress)

 This project is based on the algorithm introduced in [Flammia-2011](http://dx.doi.org/10.1103/PhysRevLett.106.230501), in companion with the optimization algorithm cpsa [Gidi-2021]().